-10. The proposal is not in the public interest due to the incompatible bulk and scale, inconsistency with the approved Concept Development and its departure from the requirements of development standards under The Hills LEP 2019.
+The proposal is not in the public interest due to the incompatible bulk and scale, and its departure from the requirements of development standards under The Hills LEP 2019 and The Hills DCP 2012.

 (Section 4.15(1)(d) and (e) of the Environmental Planning and Assessment Act, 1979).